2020 Phala Phala Robbery: 2022 timeline

-On 1 June, former Director-general of the State Security Agency and Prison commissioner Arthur Fraser and his lawyer attended the Rosebank Police Station and laid a charge of money laundering, defeating the end of justice and kidnapping against President Cyril Ramaphosa.
-He presented evidence to his support his allegations that included names, photographs, video footage of the robbery, and bank accounts.
-He alleged that $4 million in foreign currency was stolen from a concealed location at the president's game park at Phala Phala on 9 February 2022.
+On 1 June, former Director-general of the State Security Agency and Department of Correctional Services commissioner Arthur Fraser and his lawyer attended the Rosebank Police Station and laid a charge of money laundering, defeating the ends of justice and kidnapping against President Cyril Ramaphosa.
+He presented evidence to support his allegations that included names, photographs, video footage of the robbery, and bank accounts.
+He alleged that $4 million in foreign currency was stolen from a concealed location at the president's game farm, Phala Phala, on 9 February 2022.
 He alleged the burglars were then identified, kidnapped, interrogated and then bribed to hide the implications of the undeclared foreign currency from the South African Police Service and South African Revenue Service The allegation was laid under section 34(2) of the Prevention and Combatting Corrupt Activities Act, which states that it is an offence not to report alleged crimes related to the act.

-A spokesperson for the presidency Vincent Magwenya confirmed the burglary on 2 June 2022, which occurred at the president's farm in 2020, that around $4 million was stolen and that the Ramaphosa denied any criminal conduct.
+A spokesperson for the presidency, Vincent Magwenya, confirmed on 2 June 2022 that, during the burglary that occurred at the president's farm in 2020, around $4 million was stolen and that Ramaphosa denied any criminal conduct.
 The spokesman question the timing of Fraser's disclosure two years later.
 Magwenya confirmed that the theft was reported to the head of the Presidential Protection Unit of the South African Police.

 By 3 June 2022, Democratic Alliance leader John Steenhuisen said that his party would be writing to the South African Revenue Service (SARS) calling for the organisation to investigate whether the money had been declared and tax paid.
 They would also write to South African Reserve Bank (SARB) asking them to investigate whether the foreign exchange held by Ramaphosa was the result of an illicit flow of funds and whether money laundering was involved.

 On Sunday 5 June 2022, President Ramaphosa, at his closing address of the ANC Limpopo provincial conference, claimed there was a political agenda around the disclosure that he had hidden the theft of money from his game park and that the amount of money was far less than had been reported.
 He claimed the money came from selling game animals and he had not stolen money nor was it a case of money laundering.

 Monday, 6 June 2022, saw ANC National Executive Committee (NEC) member Tony Yengeni, a Jacob Zuma supporter, have the National Working Committee (NWC) meeting agenda modified to include a discussion about the brewing scandal.
 He attempted to force the committee to make the Ramaphosa step down while he was investigated by the ANC's integrity committee.
 He also attempted to get the president to face parliament's ethics committee.
 The attempt failed to unseat the president and the NWC accepted a report from Ramaphosa and would wait for the investigation to take its course before making a decision.